AnastasiaDrokina/nhd/README.md

-# Краткая инструкция по работе

-## Для начала работы должен быть установлен:
+# Work instructions 👩‍🎓👨‍🎓

+## To get started, must be installed: 🔔

 - Node.js v.10.15.3
 - Gulp v4
 - npm last version

-## Основные команды для работы
+## Basic commands for work 💻

-- Установка - npm i
+- Installation - npm i
-- Запуск локального сервера - npm start
+- Running a local server - npm start
-- Сборка проекта без запуска локального сервера - npm run build
+- Running a project without starting a local server - npm run build
-- Запуск тестирования на соответствия код-гайдам - npm test
+- Running testing with code guides - npm test

-В папке package.json изменить имя и описание.

-Все разработка ведётся в директории source.

-Итоговый код попадает в директорию build.
+All development is done in the source directory.

+The resulting code goes into the build directory.

+## Workflow ✅

+- create an issue
+- create a branch for each issue
+- have fun and code
+- open a pull request
+- modify the code if there are comments from a tutor
+- if everything is alright, merger this pull request and close it